olebole/irafdoc/doc/longslit.fitcoords.rst

   r  Redraw a graph
   u  Undelete the point or set of points with constant x, y, or z nearest the cursor (p, x, y, z,) w  Window the graph.
-Type <tt>'?'</tt> to the "window:" prompt for more help. x  Select data for the x axis (x, y, z, s, r) y  Select data for the y axis (x, y, z, s, r) z  Zoom on the set of points with constant x, y, or z (x, y, z)
+Type <span style="font-family: monospace;">'?'</span> to the "window:" prompt for more help. x  Select data for the x axis (x, y, z, s, r) y  Select data for the y axis (x, y, z, s, r) z  Zoom on the set of points with constant x, y, or z (x, y, z)